simonhammes/openapi/custom-domain/README.md

 ### Cronjob to create a sitemap.xml

-The following script runs every day one via cronjob.
+The following script runs every day one via cronjob in the directory `/var/www/api.seatable.io` and generates a `sitemap.xml`.

 ```bash
 #!/bin/bash